Spin current injection via equal-spin Cooper pairs in ferromagnet/superconductor heterostructures: Description of The FMR process with time dependent Usadel equations: From the laboratory frame to the rotating frame

 This time-independent Usadel equation (\ref{eq_us_rot_E}) describes the superconducting physics in the rotating frame.
-In order to come back to the physics in the laboratory frame, one has to apply the inverse transformation onto the Green's function.
+In order to return back to the description in the laboratory frame, one has to apply the inverse transformation onto the Green's function.